Bilbari State

 Whenever Bilbari was referenced in print, it was almost always to mention its small area and minuscule population.
 So for example did the Marion Star (1948-02-09) lament its passing on the abolition of the Indian Princely States in 1948:

-"The world never heard of Bilbari and there were few to mark its passing.
-Its government must have operated on the Jeffersonian precept that the government is best which governs least."
+The world never heard of Bilbari and there were few to mark its passing.
+Its government must have operated on the Jeffersonian precept that the government is best which governs least.

 History

 The area of Khandesh became a British possession in 1818 following the defeat of Peshwa Baji Rao II during the Third Anglo-Maratha War.
 The neieghbouring Dang principalities were seen as separate states and conducted routine raids into the Khandesh territories.
-In 1825 the Gaekwar of Baroda sent a force of 10 000 men to subdue the Dangs but were defeated, the Dang states omly subjugated in 1839.
+In 1825 the Gaekwar of Baroda sent a force of 10 000 men to subdue the Dangs but were defeated, the Dang states only subjugated in 1839.
 In 1842 parts of the Dang teak forests, surrounding 446 villages, were leased by the Government in Bombay, the lease extended in perpetuity and to the whole territory in 1862.
 Some time after 1842 the tribute demanded of the Dang states by the Desmukh of Mulher lead to heavy disturbances, which resulted in the British Government deducting the Desmukh's tribute from the sum paid to the Dang chiefs for leasing their forests.